U.S. detects failed N. Korean missile launch, believed to be Musudan

 The United States and South Korea said they detected a failed North Korean missile launch on Thursday.

-The U.S. Strategic Command said the missile, presumed to be an intermediate-range Musudan type, was fired at 6:33 a.m.
-Pyongyang time, without saying how far it flew, if at all.
+The U.S. Strategic Command said the missile, presumed to be an intermediate-range Musudan type, was fired at around 6 a.m.
+Pyongyang time.

 South Korea's Joint Chiefs of Staff said the missile was launched from an airbase near the northwestern city of Kusong, in North Phyongan province.